Water Conservation

 In the Garden:

-• Collect runoff from roofs or other surfaces for garden use.
+• Collect rainwater from your roof.
 Learn more about rainwater collection here.

 In the Drive:

-• Sweep it, don’t spray it!
-Use a broom for cleaning leaves and debris off driveways and sidewalks, rather than hosing them off.
+• Use a broom to clean debris off driveways and sidewalks, rather than a hose.

-• Drive dusty!
-Reduce washing your car at home, and if you must, do it at a carwash where water is recycled.
+• Reduce washing your car at home.
+Do it at a carwash where water is recycled.

 This project has been funded wholly or in part by the Unites States Environmental Protection Agency (EPA) under EPA Cooperative Agreement #4P-02J12201 to the Northwest Indian Fisheries Commission.
 The contents of this document do not necessarily reflect the views and policies of the EPA, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.